charignon/optirust/README.md

       email: bozorg@jam.com
 ```

-- Write an input file with the meeting you want to book:
+- Write an input file with the meetings you would like to book:
 ```yaml
 meetings:
   - title: title